umbraco/Umbraco-CMS/.github/CONTRIBUTING.md

 If you're not sure, leave a note on your contribution and we will be happy to guide you.

+When your contribution has been accepted, it will be MIT licensed from that time onwards.

 ### What can I start with?

 Unsure where to begin contributing to Umbraco?
 You can start by looking through [these `Up for grabs` issues](https://github.com/umbraco/Umbraco-CMS/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Acommunity%2Fup-for-grabs+)